How to build a house out of stone (for apocalypses AND fun)

 You basically have to carve out the inside of your house now.
 Your floor probably isn't level yet, so dig out any stones, dirt and whatever else is making hills in your floor.

-Once your floor is level, throw some more concrete on it.
+Once your floor is level, throw some more mortar on it.

 Add the door